derenicat/publib/README.md

 3.  **Services:** Contain the core business logic of the application.
 4.  **Repositories:** Abstract all database interactions, providing a clean data access layer.

 This structure makes the application easy to test, maintain, and scale.
-For more details, see the [Architecture Document](./backend/documents/ARCHITECTURE.md).

 ## 🚀 Getting Started